Magnetization and phase transition induced by circularly polarized laser in quantum magnets: Abstract

 \section{Abstract}

-We theoretically predict a non-equilibrium phase transition in quantum spin systems induced by laser, which provides a purely quantum-mechanical way for a coherent control of magnetization.
-Namely, when a circularly polarized laser is applied to a spin system, the magnetic component of laser induces a magnetization normal to the plane of polarization, leading to an ultrafast phase transition.
-We first demonstrate this numerically for an $S=1$ antiferromagnetic Heisenberg spin chain, where the topologically-ordered Haldane state gives way to a new state with an emerging magnetization.
-We then elucidate its physical mechanism by applying a many-body Floquet picture.
+We theoretically predict a nonequilibrium phase transition in quantum spin systems induced by a laser, which provides a purely quantum-mechanical way of coherently controlling magnetization.
+Namely, when a circularly polarized laser is applied to a spin system, the magnetic component of a laser is shown to induce a magnetization normal to the plane of polarization, leading to an ultrafast phase transition.
+We first demonstrate this phenomenon numerically for an $S=1$ antiferromagnetic Heisenberg spin chain, where a new state emerges with magnetization perpendicular to the polarization plane of the laser in place of the topologically ordered Haldane state.
+We then elucidate its physical mechanism by mapping the system to an effective static model.
 The theory also indicates that the phenomenon should occur in general quantum spin systems with a magnetic anisotropy.
-The required laser frequency is in the THz range, and the intensity within a prospective experimental feasibility.
+The required laser frequency is in the terahertz range, with the required intensity being within a prospective experimental feasibility.